teroratsu/GenerativeDoom/README.md

 - The last thing to do is to **link rooms to eachothers**.
 To do so we look for possible **shortcuts** (*for example at the bottom left of the figure above where there are 4 rooms, the bottom left one has been linked to the one above because none of the 2 other rooms at the left are locked so this link does'nt break the LD*).

+## About

+- Rooms dimensions and prefabs are fully customizable, as long as they keep an entrance at all directions (centered, it's size depend on the height parameter you give to the generator)
+- Rooms space depends on doorway size parameter, tweak it, have fun.
+- When you created a prefabs be sure that it's size correspond to the one in Room.roomDimensions.
+You can even create not squared rooms!
+What a beautiful world.
+- **When you create a prefab, be sure to create a json file using the editor along the generator.
+You only have to to provide the prefab path relative to the build folder and the roomType of the room you created (for obvious reasons)**.

 ----

 ## Want to contribute or re-use my work ?